Infineon/linux-example-btstack-hello-sensor/README.md

        Where,

-      - `ttyTHS1`, `ttymxc0`, and `ttyAMA0` are the HCI UART ports for respective platforms
+      - `ttyTHS1`, `ttymxc0`, and `ttyAMA0` are HCI UART ports for Jetson Xavier, IMX8Nano and RPICM4 respectively
       - `combo_chip_uart` is a friendly name for the HCI UART port
       - `0666` is the permission mask to bypass the root access for HCI UART

-5. Execute the application by setting the paths of the AIROC™ BTSTACK library using the following command on the target platform:
+4. Execute the application by setting the paths of the AIROC™ BTSTACK library using the following command on the target platform:
    ```
    cd <TARGET_PATH>
+   chmod +x <APP_NAME>
    LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<BTSTACK_LIB_PATH>
    ./<APP_NAME> -c <COM_PORT> -b 3000000 -f 921600 -r <GPIOCHIPx> <REGONPIN> -n -p <FW_FILE_NAME>.hcd -d 112233221144
    ```
    Where,
    - `TARGET_PATH` is the path of the target platform where the code example application copied to
    - `BTSTACK_LIB_PATH` is the path of the AIROC™ BTSTACK library.
-Skip this if the AIROC™ BTSTACK library and executable are in the same folder
+Skip this if the AIROC™ BTSTACK library and code example application executable are in the same folder
    - `/dev/ttyTHS1` is the COM_PORT for Jetson Xavier
    - `/dev/ttymxc0` is the COM_PORT for IMX8Nano
    - `/dev/ttyAMA0` is the COM_PORT for RPICM4
    - `3000000` is the HCI baud rate
    - `112233221133` is a device BD address
-   - `-r <GPIOCHIPx> <REGONPIN> -n`  is setting the GPIO control to enable autobaud for AIROC™ Wi-Fi + Bluetooth® combo chip
+   - `-r <GPIOCHIPx> <REGONPIN> -n`  is setting the GPIO control to program the Bluetooth® Firmware for AIROC™ Wi-Fi + Bluetooth® combo chip
       - `-r gpiochip5 0 -n`  For IMX8Nano
       - `-r gpiochip0 3 -n`  For RPICM4
       - `-r gpiochip1 16 -n`  For Jetson Xavier